1. Where can I find your books?

 My books are available at all online retailers (currently Amazon, Barnes and Noble, Kobo, iBooks, Google Play, Smashwords–see my Books page).
 While you will not find my titles on the physical shelves in your brick and mortar stores, each of my titles has an ISBN.
 You can take this ISBN to your bookstore and they should be able to order my print books through Ingram.
 You can also order my paperbacks, which are print on demand and printed by Createspace, on Amazon.
 All of my titles will be available in e-book, and paperback when the word count permits (my short story A Wayward Man is too small to properly bind, and hence e-book only.
 But it’s free, so you can download it and read it on your computer/phone/tablet/whatever when you subscribe to my newsletter).
 You can purchase signed copies of my books here.

 2. What genres do you write?
+What can I expect when reading a book from you?

 3. Why do you write romance?